kingsdigitallab/django-bare-bones/README.md

 * Shorten the output of the pip install process
 * Improved the fix_permissions task to also reset permission on the virtual env
 * Added more file/folder exclusions to flake8
+* Django Errors are sent by email to ADMINS by default

 # Release 0.2.8
 * Added more file exclusions to flake8 (especially django templates)